 Taking Stock: Self Assessment Tool

-The first step in an orderly planning process is a self-assessment of farm business management practices.
-The Taking Stock workbook will assess your farm management systems, knowledge, and skills.
+The first step in an orderly planning process is a self-assessment of farm or food processing business management practices.
+The Taking Stock workbook will assess your management systems, knowledge, and skills.

-Develop your Farm Action Plan and bring value to your management team by completing the Taking Stock workbook on line or paper version.
+Develop your Farm Action Plan and bring value to your management team by completing the Taking Stock workbook.
 To request a hard copy of a Taking Stock guide, contact us.

-- Taking Stock for the Beginning Farmer (PDF, 1.1MB)
+- Taking Stock for the Beginning Farmer (PDF, 843 KB)

-- Taking Stock for Small Scale Food Processors (PDF, 1.2MB)
+- Taking Stock for Small Scale Food Processors (PDF, 904 KB)

 This material has been modified for use in British Columbia from the original developed by the Saskatchewan Ministry of Agriculture.
 This material is based on the original "Growing Your Farm Profits" workbook created by the Ontario Ministry of Agriculture and Rural Affairs in co-operation with the Government of Canada and the Agricultural Adaptation Council.